Pieces of Silver - A Gifted Girls Only Story

 The twins talked us into getting involved, so if the neighbors ratted us out, we’d blame them.

 The guys we work for at Mayweather Executive Services scored a pair of Valentine’s Day getaway packages.
 They left us to help Allison babysit Sean’s three kids, ages four, seven, and nine, along with Tony’s fourteen-year-old twins.

 Tony and Francine dropped the twins at the Mayweather’s rambling two-story ranch at six on Friday evening.
 Trailed by their mom’s warning to have fun within reason, the twins slumped into the foyer and let their backpacks thud to the floor.

-It was strange seeing David and Elizabeth Guiden without sunny smiles reflecting in their gold-brown eyes, but they were irked at being babysat.
-They scowled Allison, Theresa, and me as we climbed the steps to the bedrooms on the second floor.
+It was strange seeing David and Elizabeth Guiden without sunny smiles reflecting in their golden-brown eyes.
+Irked at being babysat, they scowled at Allison, Theresa, and me as we climbed the steps to the bedrooms on the second floor.

 It was my idea to tell them they were au pair for the weekend.

 David eyed me with one brow raised.
 “You’re calling us a pair of what?”